Don't make it worthless.

 Don’t be one of them.

-Every year, 2550 tonnes of grease and food contaminate our recycling bins.
+Every year in Hampshire, 2550 tonnes of grease and food contaminate our recycling bins.
 That’s the equivalent of four million stuffed crust pizzas!
 Keep your recycling clean.

 Putting recycling in bags (unless your local council provides you with one) is as good as rubbish - it can’t be processed!
 Don’t let your efforts go to waste.
 Keep your recycling loose.